THE "SINGLES" GROUP

 Only those who are living in Jesus, who are married to Him, will be able to stand in the days ahead.
 Judgment is upon us.
 It has begun with the house of God (Ezekiel 9:6).

 The way of the Lord has not been made straight as yet.
 The tares and the wheat are mingled together.
-It is not possible for the righteous to shine in the Kingdom of their Father because there are “things that offend” in the hearts of the righteous and there are those who “do iniquity” grouped together with the righteous.
+It is not possible for the righteous to shine in the Kingdom of their Father because there are “things that offend” in the hearts of the righteous and there are those who “practice lawlessness” grouped together with the righteous.

 It is time now for the messengers of God to separate the tares from the wheat.
 First, the sin and rebellion must be removed from the saints.
 Then the lawless people must be removed from among the saints.
 God has the wisdom and the power sufficient for the removal of the false Christians, the “single” Christians, from among the true Christians.